GSA/piv-guides/pages/locally-trusted-ocsp.md

 ### Obtain OCSP Responder Certificate

-Two main approaches exist for the Microsoft OCSP Responder's method of obtaining certificates:
+Two main approaches exist for the Microsoft OCSP Responder's method of issuing and obtaining certificates:

+  * **Preferred Approach**: the OCSP Responder will obtain a certificate from an offline CA and manually install it.
+This approach, which is described below, will provide increased security over the second approach. <!-- If preferred, this one should come first.
+Is it more or less secure than other appraoch?
+Install it where? -->

-  1. <!-- Correct meaning? -->The OCSP Responder will have permissions to automatically request a certificate <!-- Is this the certificate for the OCSP Responder itself?
-Is the OCSP Responder the same as the MS Windows Server 2012 R2? -->from an online Microsoft CA that resides on the same domain.
+  * **Alternative Approach**: The OCSP Responder will have permissions to automatically request a certificate <!-- Is this the certificate for the OCSP Responder itself?
+Is the OCSP Responder the same as the Windows Server 2012 R2? -->from an online Microsoft CA that resides on the same domain.
 This approach, if used in a dedicated, network-isolated domain with HSMs, can be relatively secure.

-  2. The OCSP Responder will obtain a certificate from an offline CA and manually install it.
-(This approach is described below.)<!-- Is Approach 2 preferred?
-Is it more or less secure than 1 above?
-Install it where? -->
+(Information on this approach is available from ______.)

-> <i class="icon-info"></i>  Regardless of which certificate-issuance approach you use, Windows clients require every certificate in the chain, *including the self-signed Root*, to express OCSP Signing (1.3.6.1.5.5.7.3.9) in the Extended Key Usage extension. <!-- "Extended..extension" sounds redundant.
-The terms and statements here are well beyond "assume no prior subject knowledge."
-I can't simplify them, as I can't follow the meaning.-->
+> <i class="icon-info"></i>  Regardless of which approach you use, Microsoft Windows clients require every certificate in the certificate chain, **including the self-signed Root**, to express **OCSP Signing (1.3.6.1.5.5.7.3.9)** in the **Extended Key Usage** extension. <!-- "Extended...extension": I assume both are needed here (sounds redundant).
+The statements here I can't simplify them, as I can't follow the meaning.-->

+  For the **Preferred Approach** to issuing and obtaining certificates, perform the following steps:

-The first step is to generate a new signing key and certificate request file.
-You will need to create an INF file that specifies the details to include in the request.
-See [Appendix 1 - Sample OCSP INF file](#Appendix-1---Sample-OCSP-INF-file-1) for an example.
-Once you've created your INF file, open an administrative command window on the server and use the following command:
+  1. Generate a new **signing key and certificate request file** by creating an INF (i.e., Information File Name Extension) file that specifies the details you wish to include in the request.
+For an example, see [Appendix 1 - Sample OCSP INF file](#Appendix-1---Sample-OCSP-INF-file-1).

+  2. Once you've created your INF file, open an administrative command window on the server and enter the following command:

 	certreq -new <inf_filename>.inf ocsp.req

-This command should generate a new signing key and output a signed certificate request to *ocsp.req*.
-Deliver this request file to your CA and obtain your OCSP Responder certificate.
+  > This command should generate a new signing key and output a signed certificate request to **ocsp.req**.

+  3. Deliver this request file to your CA and obtain your OCSP Responder certificate.
 Note that this file is PEM encoded - you can open it in notepad and copy/paste the content.

 After obtaining your new certificate, ensure it meets the requirements of an OCSP Responder certificate before proceeding: